-VASC 134 - Vascular Technical Skills I (2 cr)
+VASC 134 - Vascular Technical Skills I (4 cr)

-The student will develop intermediate skills in performing all vascular technology examinations, including cerebrovascular, peripheral arterial, peripheral venous and visceral/abdominal vascular examinations, in a clinical simulation format.
-Emphasis is on the development of the essential skills in the performance of all vascular technology imaging techniques.
-Prerequisite: Admission to the program and concurrent enrollment in VASC 131, 132, 136.
+The student will develop intermediate skills in performing all vascular technology examinations, including cerebrovascular, peripheral arterial, peripheral venous, and visceral/abdominal vascular examinations, in a clinical simulation format.
+Emphasis is on the development of essential skills in the performance of all vascular technology imaging techniques.
+Concurrent enrollment in VASC 132.
 (SCC)